 Whether you’re a lifelong history buff or just curious about the forces that shaped this region, this is a one-of-a-kind opportunity to learn while enjoying a relaxing, scenic cruise.
 Topics rotate monthly, so every trip offers a new perspective on Wilmington’s place in American history.
 For the month of June Dr. Fonvielle will discuss the Civil War in the Lower Cape Fear when Wilmington played a more important role in our nation’s history that at any other time.

 Our boat, the “Wilmington” is a 49 passenger enclosed motor catamaran with comfortable seating and a restroom on board.
 Our full bar has refreshments and snacks for all ages.
-This is an 75 minute long cruise, $45, children $25.
+This is an hour and 45 minutes long cruise, $45, children $25.
 Boarding is 15 minutes prior to departure.